 Conversely, when enthusiasm and confidence are mobilized to achieve a goal, motivation becomes limitless and the results speak for themselves.
-The leaders in any activity stand out from the others, at equal level, by an endless capacity for tireless perseverance and tenacity (a concept that is found elsewhere in Anthony Robbins with CANI: Constant And Never-ending Improvement.
+The leaders in any activity stand out from the others, at an equal level, by an endless capacity for tireless perseverance and tenacity (a concept that is found elsewhere in Anthony Robbins with CANI: Constant And Never-ending Improvement.

 A state of hypomania (slight exaltation) is the most pleasant one for writers and creative people.
 A good way to help someone to overcome something difficult is to make them laugh… being in a good mood frees thoughts, and therefore the imagination.

-Confidence in people allow them to set higher goals.
+Confidence in people allows them to set higher goals.
 They work more and are dedicated to achieving them and therefore, ultimately reach their objectives!
 These people know how to motivate and convince themselves that things will improve after encountering a setback.
-They are convinced that they have what it takes to achieve their objectives and the necessary flexibility to discover other paths towards success.
+They are convinced they have what it takes to achieve their objectives and the necessary flexibility to discover other paths towards success.

-The optimist thinks that failure is always something that can be amended, so that the next time it transforms into success.
+The optimist thinks that failure is always something that can be amended so that the next time it transforms into success.
 Pessimists blame themselves for their failures and put it down to their own “nature” that cannot be changed.
 Certainly, we all have a temperament that is slightly more optimistic or pessimistic, but it is possible to learn to change one’s attitudes through experience and learning.